herbelin/github-coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmdv:: Numeral Notation @ty @pa @pr : @scope (warning after @n).

-When a literal larger than `n` is parsed, a warning message about possible stack overflow will be displayed.
+When a literal larger than `n` is parsed, a warning message about possible stack overflow, resulting from evaluating :g:`pa`, will be displayed.

 .. cmdv:: Numeral Notation @ty @pa @pr : @scope (abstract after @n).

 When a literal `m` larger than `n` is parsed, the result will be :g:`(pa m)`, without reduction of this application to a normal form.
 Here `m` will be a ``Decimal.int`` or ``Decimal.uint`` or ``Z``, depending on the type of the parsing function `pa`.
-This allows a more compact representation of literals in types such as ``nat``, and limits parse failures due to stack overflow.
+This allows for a more compact representation of literals in types such as ``nat``, and limits parse failures due to stack overflow.
+For example

+.. coqtop:: all

+   Check 90000.

 .. _TacticNotation: